 Please note your final remarks and suggestions for the program of study and/or regarding particular aspects of the program.

-We are unable to support a recommendation that this program is validated.
+We are unable to support a recommendation for the proposed programme to be validated.

 Names and Signatures of the Chair and the Members of the External Evaluation Committee: